-It is thanks to New Zealand’s country reputation as clean and green (see part one of this series), that 100% Pure New Zealand had the chance to become one of the most successful and highly regarded destination branding campaigns in modern history.
+It is thanks to New Zealand’s country reputation as clean and green that 100% Pure New Zealand had the chance to become one of the most successful and highly regarded destination branding campaigns.
 But how did it all start?
-Based on my doctoral thesis, here’s a summary of literature on the origins and success of the 100% Pure New Zealand campaign.
+Here a summary of academic literature on the origins and success of the 100% Pure New Zealand campaign.

 Representing “purity, unspoiled landscapes, and an authentic experience” (Yeoman & McMahon-Beattie, 2011, p.
 174), 100% Pure both feeds from and nurtures the country’s clean, green image and reputation (Everitt, 2009).